 - Kevin Abourezk, Managing Editor, Indianz.com, Vice-Chair of the Indian Center

-- Dr. Sheri Blok, Chair of Humanities/Speech Instructor, Southeast Community College–Lincoln
+- Dr. Sheri Blok, Speech Instructor, Southeast Community College–Lincoln

 - Rose Godinez, Legal and Policy Counsel, ACLU of Nebraska